Indicial treatment in the public service

 If you work part-timeHowever, the differential allowance is reduced to the same extent as your index salary.

-The differential allowance is also reduced in the same proportion as the index salary during periods of absence during which the index salary is reduced (in the case of sick leave paid half-pay for example).
+The differential allowance is also reduced in the same proportion as your index salary during periods of absence during which your index salary is reduced (in the case of paid sick leave with half-pay for example).

 The differential allowance is not subject to pension contributions, unlike the index salary.